 Time Management

-1. Visual Timer: A visual timer helps children understand the concept of time and manage their activities within a set duration.
-By providing a visual cue, it prepares them for upcoming changes.
+- Visual Timer: A visual timer helps children actually see the concept of time.
+It allows them to manage their activities within a set duration.
+By providing a clear visual cue, the timer prepares them for upcoming changes long before the activity ends.

-2. Picture Schedule Cards: Picture schedule cards offer a visual representation of the day’s activities.
-They help children anticipate what’s next, reducing the anxiety that often comes with the unknown.
+- Picture Schedule Cards: Picture schedule cards offer a tangible visual representation of the day.
+They help children anticipate what happens next.
+This tool significantly reduces the heavy anxiety that often accompanies the unknown.

-3. Routine Charts: Routine charts structure the day into clear steps.
-They instill a sense of responsibility as children tick off completed tasks, promoting independence.
+- Routine Charts: Routine charts structure the day into clear and achievable steps.
+They instill a strong sense of responsibility as children tick off completed tasks.
+This promotes lasting independence.

-4. Mindfulness Activities: Mindfulness tools, like cards or books, teach children to stay calm and focused during transitions.
-They encourage emotional regulation and resilience.
+- Mindfulness Activities: Mindfulness tools teach children to stay calm and focused during stressful transitions.
+Deep breathing cards encourage profound emotional regulation and deep resilience.

-5. Storybooks: Storybooks about transitions prepare children for changes through relatable narratives.
-They open discussions about feelings and strategies for handling change.
+- Storybooks: Storybooks about transitions prepare children for changes through relatable narratives.
+They open safe discussions about big feelings and provide models for handling difficult changes.

 Eyas Landing is a therapy clinic with a mission to provide evidence-based and family-centered therapy services for children, adolescents, and their families.
 The primary goal is to deliver relationship-based interventions within the most natural environments and to empower families to reach their full potential.
 To achieve this goal, our highly educated, compassionate staff dedicates time and expertise to create experiences that maximize therapeutic outcomes.
 The strength, determination, and perseverance of our clients are evident as they succeed in therapy, and ultimately in their daily lives.